November 25, 2020

-There’s no doubt that 2020 shook up the global labor market.
+There’s no doubt that the coronavirus pandemic shook up the global labor market.
 From the Covid-19 crisis to the changing political and social landscape, the ‘new world’ has caused a tectonic shift in many worker expectations.

-So, when writing a job description for 2021, you’ll need to anticipate this change.
+So, when writing a job description, you’ll need to understand and respect this change.
 Here are three brilliant tips for your updated job descriptions.

-Seventy-four percent of survey respondents believed remote working was the ‘new normal’ in 2019.
-Fast-forward to 2020 and remote working is indeed the new reality for many businesses across the globe.
+Seventy-four percent of survey respondents believed remote working was the ‘new normal’ in 2019, before the pandemic event started.
+Fast-forward to today and remote working is indeed the new reality for many businesses across the globe.

 Expectations around location vary from business to business.
 This can be confusing for job seekers, particularly in these strange times.

 Your applicants need to know where they’ll be working and what the in-person attendance expectations are.
 So, when writing your job descriptions, clearly outline your intentions.
 Is the job partially remote?
 Based in the office?
 Temporarily remote until the pandemic has subsided?

 However your business chooses to work, make sure your new hires can plan for any remote setup or travel requirements.

 With 2020 came much-needed conversation around the persistent inequities minorities face both in the workplace and society at large.
 It’s still critical to continue taking action to combat these inequities and promote D&I in your organization.

 For your company, that means starting with small, tangible steps.
 Placing a clear diversity and inclusion statement into your job description is a great way to start.